wldzc/OSF15_Exercise1/README.md

 # OperatingSytemsF15

-This is class repository.
+This is class the repository.
 Various exercises and project related material will be posted here.